 The Value Definition Determines the Relevant Market

 The machinery appraiser's choice of the value definition and the market level to investigate must be relevant to intended use and other assignment conditions.
-The value definition that is most relevant to intended use must by identified by the appraiser.
+The value definition that is most relevant to intended use must be identified by the appraiser.
 Only then can the appraiser identify the relevant market or market level to research.

 For instance, a forced liquidation value definition, has conditions that impact the determination of the relevant market, which would entail machinery and equipment sold under forced sale conditions (auction).
 A replacement value appraisal is established by the terms of an insurance policy which focus on property replacement and cost rather than a pure market perspective mechanism.
 The appraiser must establish the applicable value definition and fulfill the conditions and requirements that apply to the chosen definition.
 These decisions are guided by how the client will use the appraisal (intended use).
 See definition of value page on this web site.

-Machinery Appraisers Must be Competent
+Machinery & Equipment Appraisers Must be Competent

-Appraisers must comply with the COMPETENCY RULE of USPAP.
+Equipment Appraisers must comply with the COMPETENCY RULE of USPAP.
 Prior to accepting a machinery and equipment appraisal assignment, or entering into an agreement to perform any assignment, an appraiser must properly identify the problem to be addressed and have the knowledge and experience to complete the assignment competently.
 The appraiser should have familiarity with the specific type of machinery and equipment, a market, a geographic area, or an analytical method in order to develop credible assignment results.

-The machinery and equipment appraiser cannot accept an appraisal assignment (determine competency) until they properly understand (i.e. have identified) the appraisal problem; only then can the appraiser determine the scope of work (value approach, methods etc) required to develop credible assignment results relevant to intended use.
+The machinery and equipment appraiser cannot accept an appraisal assignment (determine competency) until they properly understand (i.e. have identified) the appraisal problem; only then can the appraiser determine the scope of work (value approach, methods, etc.) required to develop credible assignment results relevant to intended use.

-Machinery Appraisers Must Determine Scope
+Machinery & Equipment Appraisers Must Determine Scope

 No one benefits from too much or too little research and analysis.
 Too little causes unreliable opinions, while too much wastes time and incurs needless expense.
 Machinery and equipment appraisers must be prepared to demonstrate that the scope of work is sufficient to produce credible results.
 Machinery appraisers must properly understand the valuation problem and do whatever is necessary to solve the problem credibly.